Links on Android Authority may earn us a commission. Learn more.

 After a couple of decades of medicore to poor movies, Disney animation came back with this 1989 release.
 It went back to basics in some ways; another retelling of a fairy tale about a mermaid who wants to learn about the surface world.
 The formula still works, and its helped by some great songs and a musical score as well.

 Forget that new 2019 live-action remake.
 This 1992 animated version is the one you want to watch.
-The tale of a thief who wants to marry a princess has a terrifc score, excellent visuals and a one-of-a-kind (for Disney) voice performance by the late Robin Williams as the Genie.
+The tale of a thief who wants to marry a princess has a terrific score, excellent visuals, and a one-of-a-kind (for Disney) voice performance by the late Robin Williams as the Genie.
 It’s still highly entertaining just for his work.

 In 1994, Disney released what many consider to be its best cel-animated film ever.
 It tells the story of a lion cub and his growth into the leader of an animal kingdom in Africa.
 There are so many sequences that stand out in The Lion King.
 The introduction of Simba to his subjects is terrific.
 The first meeting of Simba with his pals Timon and Pumbaa is funny.
 Scar’s act of betrayal gives us chills every time.
 The songs by Elton John and Tim Rice are also excellent.
 The Lion King may be as perfect as an animated film as you can get and easily one of the best Disney Plus animated movies.
 Be sure you watch it before you watch the 2019 CGI version of The Lion King.